Scallop Ceviche

 What Is Ceviche?

 Ceviche is a no-heat method of cooking seafood.
 It can be made with many types of seafood — common options include Shrimp Ceviche, clams, octopus, and mackerel.
-Unlike other raw seafood preparations, in ceviche the seafood is actually cooked by the acid.
-This is why the second main ingredient of ceviche is citrus: the lime juice does the “cooking.”
+Unlike other raw seafood preparations, in ceviche the seafood is actually cooked by the acid in citrus juice.

 There are many ceviches throughout South America, Central America, and Mexico.
 Ceviche is thought to have originated in Peru or Ecuador (depending on who you ask, of course).
 Its roots are in the ancient Incan civilizations of those regions.
 I absolutely love it — it’s just one of the cleanest, most refreshing, and brightest foods on the planet.